brioche-dev/brioche.dev/src/content/docs/docs/how-it-works/process-dependencies.md

 A dependency recipe can set environment variables in its parent by creating a `brioche-env.d` directory:

 - `brioche-env.d` should contain an inner `env` directory
-- Each directory in `env` should be named after an environment variable to set
+- `env` can contain files, symlinks, or directories.
+Each one should be named after an environment variable to set.
+  - For a **file**, the environment variable will be set to the contents of the file.
+This value will be used as a fallback if the environment variable is not set.
+  - For a **symlink**, the environment variable will be set to an absolute path of the symlink's target.
+This value will be used as a fallback if the environment variable is not set.
-- Each env var directory should contain symlinks.
-The paths referenced by the symlinks will be expanded to absolute paths, and all the symlinks will be concatenated together with `:` (the name of the symlink is unused).
+  - For a **directory**, it should only contain symlinks.
+The environment variable will contain absolute paths of the symlink targets concatenated together with `:`.
+Each individual symlink's name is unused.
+This value will be appended to the environment variable if it's already set.

 Here's an example structure to set some env vars: